datasciencesg/knowledge-base/README.md

 ### Further studies - Masters from top schools accessible in Singapore, sorted by price and CS ranking.
 - [Skillsfuture study award for Singaporeans, $5,000 sponsorship for CS/DS Masters](http://www.skillsfuture.sg/studyawards/infocomm)
 - [CS school ranking for reference](https://www.timeshighereducation.com/world-university-rankings/2019/subject-ranking/computer-science#!/page/0/length/25/sort_by/rank/sort_order/asc/cols/stats)
+- Online masters listed below have the same recognition as their offline counterparts; the diploma and the transcripts will not mention the online mode of delivery.

 | Course Name  | School | Cost (USD, approx) | CS Rank |
 | ------------- | ------------- | ------------- | ------------- |